ashmaroli/jekyll-extract/README.md

 ## Usage

-`jekyll-extract` command is meant to simplify accessing a Jekyll theme-gem and copying the files you wish to customize, to your site's configured source directory.
+`jekyll extract` command is meant to simplify accessing a Jekyll theme-gem and copying the files you wish to customize, to your site's configured source directory.

-Run `jekyll-extract` with a `--list-all` switch to get an idea of all bundled files:
+Run `jekyll extract` with a `--list-all` switch to get an idea about all files bundled in the current theme:

 ```sh
 # demo using Minima v2.1.1